Curriculum

 Students must take at least 3 elective courses worth 9 credit-hours.
 Students may select across the focus areas and consult program directors if there is a question regarding if a course counts towards the energy minor.
 Additional courses with energy content may be approved by the director or co-director of the energy minor (ENGY XXX).

-EBGN 310 Environmental and Resource Economics
+EBGN 310 Environmental And Resource Economics

 HASS 419 Environmental Communication